daisybio/DysRegNet_package/README.md

-- conCol: str, default=='condition'
-        Column name for the condition in the metadata.
+- conCol: Column name for the condition in the metadata.
 Should be provided in case of desing=="two".

-- CatCov: List of strings.
-        List of categorical variable names.
+- CatCov: List of categorical variable names.
 They should match the name of their columns in the meta Dataframe.

-- ConCov: List of strings.
-        List of continuous covariates.
+- ConCov: List of continuous covariates.
 They should match the name of their columns in the meta Dataframe.

-- zscoring: boolean, default: True zscoring of expression data (if needed).
+- zscoring: Boolean, default: True. zscoring of expression data (if needed).

-- bonferroni_alpha: Float
-        P-value threshold for multiple testing correction
+- bonferroni_alpha:P-value threshold for multiple testing correction

-- normaltest: Bool
-        If True.
-Run a normality test for residuals "scipy.stats.normaltest".
+- normaltest: Booleano (optional) .
+If True, Run a normality test for residuals "scipy.stats.normaltest".
 If residuals are not normal, the edge will not be considered in the analysis.

-- normaltest_alpha: Float
+- normaltest_alpha: p-value threshold for normaltest (if True).
-     normaltest p value threshold.

-- R2_threshold: float from 0 to 1 (optional)
+- R2_threshold: R-squared (R2) threshold from 0 to 1 (optional).